Does the Team Think?

-Does The Team Think? was a radio panel game broadcast originally on the BBC Light Programme (and later on BBC Radio 2 and BBC Radio 4) from 1957 to 1976, and revived, again on Radio 2, with a new cast, in 2007.
-It also broadcast as a TV programme.
+Does The Team Think? is a radio panel game broadcast originally on the BBC Light Programme (and later on BBC Radio 2 and BBC Radio 4) from 1957 to 1976, and revived, again on Radio 2, with a new cast, in 2007.
+It also broadcast as a television programme.

 Format

 The show was a parody of Any Questions?, where audience members pose questions to an assembled panel.
 The questions and answers were played for laughs (in contrast to the serious political debate in Any Questions?), with the panellists improvising witty answers.

 Original series 1957–1976

 The idea of a parody version of Any Questions? was suggested by Jimmy Edwards in 1957.
 The Light Programme agreed to run a short series, which ended up running almost twenty years.
 The panel was chaired by Peter Haigh for the first series and by McDonald Hobley for the majority of its run.
 Regular panellists were Edwards, Arthur Askey, Tommy Trinder and Ted Ray, with a guest questioner joining them each week.

 Other panellists who appeared on the radio series included Bernard Braden, Kenneth Horne, Cyril Fletcher, Derek Roy, Richard Murdoch, Cardew Robinson, Alfred Marks and Leslie Crowther.